renatocaliari/contornos/docs/en/contornos.md

 An integrative decision, by default, is made for all structural agreements.

-It is recommended that you use the [proposal integrative decision] app (apps#integrative-proposal-decision).
+It is recommended that you use the [proposal integrative decision] app (en/apps#integrative-proposal-decision).

 If a decision impacts other contornos, it is recommended that you share the proposal for the reactions of people from the impacted contornos, and only then make an integrative decision on the contorno that created the proposal.